Maria Rye: Emigration

-She founded, in 1861, the Female Middle Class Emigration Society (absorbed since 1884 in the United British Women's Emigration Association).
+In 1861, she founded the Female Middle Class Emigration Society (absorbed since 1884 in the United British Women's Emigration Association).
 Between 1860 and 1868, she was instrumental in sending girls of the middle class and domestic servants to Australia, New Zealand, and Canada.
 She visited these colonies to form committees for the protection of the emigrants.

 Together with several governesses and over 100 women traveling in steerage, Rye sailed to New Zealand in 1863.
-There in Dunedin, she found the terrible conditions in which immigrant single women had been housed -- former military barracks with few amenities.
-She became the center of political and philanthropic controversies as she sought for reform from the provincial government's immigration offices.
+There in Dunedin, she found the terrible conditions in which immigrant single women had been housed—former military barracks with few amenities.
+She became the center of political and philanthropic controversies as she sought reform from the provincial government's immigration offices.
 Within two years, she had traveled across New Zealand and found few opportunities for skilled, educated single women.
 Even in the more settled Canterbury region, Rye realized the scheme was not going to work since the local populace emphasized their need for domestic servants or marriageable farmhands.